 Got Fresh Broccoli?
 If you already have fresh broccoli, cut it into small florets and cook in a saute pan with 2 tablespoons of extra virgin olive oil and 3 tablespoons of water; saute over medium-high heat for 2-3 minutes and turns bright green.
 Drain the broccoli if there is any liquid remaining.

 Pre-heat oven to 350°F and spray an 8” x 8” casserole dish with non-stick cooking spray.
 Set aside.

-Remove from heat and transfer broccoli to prepared casserole dish and spread into a uniform layer.
+Spread steamed broccoli in the prepared casserole dish.
 Top with shredded cheese and cooked crumbled bacon and set aside.